Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Texas Tech Stats and Trends

-- So far this season, the Red Raiders have been installed as favorites by a 1-point margin or more four times and are 3-1 ATS in those contests.
+- The Red Raiders are 3-1 ATS when favored by 1 point or more this season.

-- Texas Tech's games this year have hit the over three times in seven opportunities (42.9%).
+- Texas Tech's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Texas Tech is 3-3 against the spread and 4-2 overall in games when it puts up more than 24.7 points.
+- Texas Tech is 3-3 against the spread and 4-2 overall in games when it scores more than 24.7 points.

-- Texas Tech is 3-3 against the spread and 4-2 overall when the team picks up over 355.2 yards.
+- When Texas Tech totals more than 355.2 yards, the team is 3-3 against the spread and 4-2 overall.

-- This year, the Red Raiders have turned the ball over 12 times, five more than the Wildcats' takeaways (7).

 - Find the latest spread and moneyline odds for Texas Tech at SISportsbook.